BtheGit/redux-redux/README.md

 }
 ```

-There is a secondary benefit to using action creator functions instead of making our own action objects, it means we can't create new types of actions.
+There is a secondary benefit to using action creator functions instead of making our own action objects, it means we can't create new types of actions willy nilly inside of a component.
 Which makes sense of course because actions need to match the reducer cases.
 So the difference between sending an action object that the reducer can't understand and trying to use an actionCreator that doesn't exist, is that you'll get better error reporting while you are building your program.
 The former might return state unchanged accidentally, but the latter will crash your program and force you to fix the issue before continuing (this is a good thing!).

 So to recap, as a matter of good practice, not because it's essential, we'll share action types between our reducer and actions.
-Furthermore, we'll use action creator functions to create those actions and prevent anybody from sending their own, non-sanctioned actions to our store.
+Furthermore, we'll use action creator functions to create those actions and share them between different parts of a program, which in turn prevents anybody from sending their own, non-sanctioned actions to our store.
 A security guard if you will.

 ## Section 3: Subscriptions